ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-pick-items-with-inventory-picks.md

 > [!NOTE]
 > Components for assembly orders cannot be picked or posted with inventory picks.
 Instead, use the **Inventory Movement** page.
 For more information, see [Move Components to an Operation Area in Basic Warehousing](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).
 >
-> When picking and shipping sales line quantities that are assembled to the order, you must follow certain rules when creating the inventory pick lines.
+> Při Vyskladnění a odesílání prodejních řádků, které jsou smontovány pro objednávku, musíte při vytváření řádků vyskladnění zásob dodržet určitá pravidla.
 For more information, see the [Handling Assemble-to-Order Items with Inventory Picks](#handling-assemble-to-order-items-with-inventory-picks) section.

 You can create an inventory pick in three ways: